 What is aptX Adaptive?
 It is an audio Bluetooth codec designed to deliver the same quality of audio that you have come to expect from wired headsets.
 As the name suggests, it is a next generation dynamically adjustable audio codec designed from ground up to deliver robust, low-latency, low-bit rate, high quality wireless audio.
 We are talking about CD quality audio here, but with a twist.

-aptx Adaptive is available for smartphones, Bluetooth earbuds, ear phones, and wireless speakers.
+The aptX Adaptive codec is available for smartphones, Bluetooth earbuds, ear phones, and wireless speakers.
 When paired together, compatible devices and accessories deliver top quality audio.
 You can have a compatible set of earbuds, but your msartphone may not be supported.
 The best sound experience is delivered where both the smartphone and the Bluetooth audio accessory are compatible.

 aptX Adaptive vs aptX HD